Our Church School

 Pupils play an active and important role in our Collective Worship.
 They take great pride in helping to prepare the special space where we gather each day, ensuring it is calm, welcoming, and ready for reflection.

 In church, our Year 6 pupils take on key responsibilities during worship.
 They lead parts of the service by ringing the bell to call our school community together, reading from the Bible, leading prayers, and lighting the candle to mark the beginning of our time of worship.
 These moments are not only meaningful but also symbolic, giving pupils the chance to grow in confidence and take ownership of our shared values.
+This is a role that all pupils look forward to as they journey through the school, and it is seen as a special privilege and milestone by the time they reach Year 6.
+Through their involvement, children develop a deeper understanding of the significance of worship and their place within our school community.

 Collective Worship Policy June 2025

-The Church of England defines Courageous Advocacy as the ability to speak out and take action on behalf of others, especially in the face of injustice, inequality, or need.
+The Church of England defines courageous advocacy as the ability to speak out and take action on behalf of others, especially in the face of injustice, inequality, or need.
 It encourages individuals to stand up for what is right, show compassion, and work for positive change – values deeply rooted in Christian teaching and practice.

 Through service to others, we help pupils understand that they can be advocates for those who cannot speak up for themselves.
 Whether supporting charitable causes, caring for the environment, or challenging inequality, our children are encouraged to live out their values in meaningful and practical ways.